 Focus on getting more followers, not on using more hashtags.
 Jot this one down as one of our final Instagram best practices.

 Or why not try tagging users, products and locations instead?
 Sked Social makes this easy to do when you’re creating posts and it’s one of the few apps that can automatically post your content with the tags included.

 To find out more about this exciting feature, check out this blog post on how to schedule posts with tags.

 If you found six Instagram best practices interesting and would like to read more, you should read the full report.

 Instead of using the same hashtags everybody else is using, why not use Sked Social to post your own branded hashtags to the first comment of a post to start a conversation with your audience?
 After all, the last thing you want is for your branded hashtags to get lost in a sea of general hashtags within the caption of a post.

-Did any of this surprise you?
+Did any of these Instagram best practices surprise you?
 Please let me know if you have any questions by leaving a comment below.